 - Keep away from wild animals and always move under the instruction of the guide.
 Also, causing damage to any flora or fauna species in the park is a serious offense.

-- Video cameras are allowed inside the park, but there is an INR 600 fee per entry for Indian tourists and INR 900 for foreign nationals.
+- Video cameras are allowed inside the park.
+The Ranthambore National Park entry fee is INR 600 fee per entry for Indian tourists and INR 900 for foreign nationals.

 - Photography tips: Early morning or late evening is the right time when sunlight is not too strong and you can click amazing pictures.

 Ranthambore is one intriguing place that instills an oozing spirit in its visitor.
 Explore the diverse flora and fauna of the Ranthambore National Park that brings positivity and energy to a worn-out soul.
-Now that you are aware of the basic details, gear up for some real time experience by booking your Rajasthan tour package!
+Now that you are aware of the basic details, gear up for some real time experience by booking your fascinating holiday to Rajasthan!

 Looking To Book A Holiday Package?